 Is general liability included in a BOP?

 Yes.
 A business owner's policy typically covers your basic business insurance needs, including property and general liability insurance.
-It can be a good starting point for startup or small business owners, because it bundles your insurance needs together, simplifies the buying process and could save you money.
+It can be a good starting point for a small business owner, because it bundles your insurance needs together, simplifies the buying process and saving you money.